dg-foundation/foundation-exercise/README.md

  7. Variables need to be extracted to a properties file.
  8. Style checking and static code analysis should be part of the build e.g. `PMD, Checkstyle`
  9. The unit tests at the moment are scanty.
 They need to be fleshed out. `Jacoco` or some such unit test coverage tool should be incorporated in the build.
  10. Integration tests are needed.
 This could be setup using a separate Docker instance which would spin up it's own MySQL database.
-Thus, tests could be conducted without intering with the application database.
+Thus, tests could be conducted without interfering with the application database.
  11. `MbtaAPIReader.java`
 	 - The code needs to be reactive, at the moment it is a synchronous application.
 	 - Paging needs to implemented when querying the API.